rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 This illustrates dynamically loading an extension.

 You'll notice that if you reload the Rancher UI, the extension is not persistent and will need to be added again.
 You can make it persistent by checking the `Persist extension by creating custom resource` checkbox in the Developer Load dialog.

-> Note: In a different Rancher UI, you should be able to follow the steps in the previous section, but instead use the URL from the output above in the Developer Load dialog.

 ## Creating a Release